jina-ai/docs/chapters/evaluation/index.rst

 In this guide, we introduced why we need Jina evaluators, how we organize Jina evaluators.
 Apart from that, we gave some concrete examples of how to use Jina evaluators.
-We hope now you have a better understanding of Jina evaluators.

 What's next
 -----------------

-Thanks for your time & effort while reading this guide!
-If you still have questions, feel free to `submit an issue <https://github.com/jina-ai/jina/issues>`_ or post a message in our `community slack channel <https://docs.jina.ai/chapters/CONTRIBUTING.html#join-us-on-slack>`_ .
+If you still have questions, feel free to `submit an issue <https://github.com/jina-ai/jina/issues>`_ or post a message in our `community slack channel <slack.jina.ai>`_ .

-To gain a deeper knowledge on the implementation of Jina evaluator, you can find the source code `here <https://github.com/jina-ai/jina/tree/master/jina/executors/evaluators>`_.
+To gain a deeper knowledge on the implementation of Jina Evaluators, you can find the source code `here <https://github.com/jina-ai/jina/tree/master/jina/executors/evaluators>`_.